sweet delights

 what to do w/ homemade apricot jam?

-I made lots of apricot jam some weeks ago.
+I made lots of apricot jam during summer.
 Of course it’s absolutely delicious to have some homemade apricot jam on your fresh roll or croissant or crispy toast or soft French bread or … nevertheless what else can you do w/ the jam?

 So I started surfing … I thought about something like a cake or a tart or … whatever.
-It’s summer so there are wonderful fresh apricots around us everywhere …
+It’s end of summer now, but there are still wonderful fresh apricots around us everywhere …

-I found a recipe on the blog Zimtkeks und Apfeltarte (after having chilled on Instagram) which just looked so delicious that I started at once w/ some preparations.
-(Fortunately it turned out that all necessary ingredients were in my fridge resp. in my pantry.)
+I found a recipe (after having chilled on Instagram) which just looked so delicious that I started at once w/ some preparations.
+It’s a tart with frangipane filling topped with apricots …

 I grabbed my tart form w/ loose bottom & realized that I’d need 6 apricots.